-There is a presumption that a child will be tried and sentenced in the Youth Court.3 The presumption recognises that it is the Youth Court which is best designed to meet the specific needs of a child.
-However, this is subject to exceptions which are covered comprehensively in the Judicial College.
-Bench Book: Youth Defendants in custody (at paragraph 7 (Youths sent for trial) and paragraph 8 (Youths committed for sentence)) and also the Sentencing Council: Sentencing Children and Young People Definitive Guideline.
+There is a presumption that a child will be tried and sentenced in the Youth Court.6 The presumption recognises that it is the Youth Court which is best designed to meet the specific needs of a child.
+However, this is subject to exceptions which are covered comprehensively in Judicial College, Youth Defendants in the Crown Court and also the Sentencing Council: Sentencing Children and Young People Definitive Guideline.